-55 Years Ago: The Beatles Hold Top 5 on Billboard’s Hot 100
+When the Beatles Held the Entire Top 5 on Billboard’s Hot 100

 It’s possible that one day another band could come along and have every bit of an impact on the world as the Beatles did.
 But there's one mark the Fab Four set that, in all likelihood, will never be topped.

-Beatles Bible also states that the chart that week also included two novelty records about the Beatles: "We Love You Beatles" by the Carefrees (No. 42) and "A Letter to the Beatles" by the Four Preps (No. 85).
+The chart that week also included two novelty records about the Beatles, according to Beatles Bible: "We Love You Beatles" by the Carefrees (No. 42) and "A Letter to the Beatles" by the Four Preps (No. 85).
 The next week’s chart saw the debut of two other Beatles tunes, "There's a Place" (No. 74) and "Love Me Do" (No. 81), giving them 14 of the Top 100 songs in America.

-Billboard says that the closest any other artist has come to getting near the Beatles record was a two-week spell in 2005 when rapper 50 Cent held the No. 1 and No. 5 slots with "Candy Shop" and "Disco Inferno," respectively.
-And he was a guest on the Game’s track "How We Go," which was at No. 4.
+The closest any other artist has come to getting near the Beatles record, Billboard reports, was a two-week spell in 2005 when rapper 50 Cent held the No. 1 and No. 5 slots with "Candy Shop" and "Disco Inferno," respectively.
+And he was also a guest on the Game’s track "How We Go," which was at No. 4.